 The extra unexpected thing you can find in the city, for those “dreamers” that back in the 70’s, 80’s and 90’s used to go to 7/11, window shopping for cars by browsing Autotrader Magazine, it will be a surprise that the print edition of the Autotrader magazine still is being sold in any local liquor, pharmacy or convenience store.

-As you just found out, after reading the list of the 5 things you never expect to find in the city, Tijuana in some ways is like Forrest Gump’s box of chocolates: “You never know what you're gonna get."
+Which makes Tijuana kinda like Forrest Gump’s box of chocolates: “You never know what you're gonna get."